-Today’s savory recipe from tradition: Neapolitan Easter tortano.
+Today a savory traditional recipe: Neapolitan Easter tortano.

-The tortano is a rustic cake enriched with cold cuts, cheeses, and hard-boiled eggs directly in the dough that is made using lard, giving the outside a crispy texture.
-Tasty, fragrant, and melt-in-your-mouth soft, a real delight!
-Making it is quite simple, and I assure you that once you’ve tried it, you’ll make it on other occasions, not just during the Easter holidays but also for setting up a buffet or simply as a gift when you visit someone.
+The tortano is a rustic pie enriched with cured meats, cheeses and hard-boiled eggs placed directly in the dough; it is prepared using lard, which gives the exterior a crisp texture.
+Savory, fragrant and soft enough to melt in your mouth — a real treat!
+Making it is fairly simple and, I assure you, once you try it you’ll make it on other occasions too, not only during the Easter holidays but also for a buffet or simply to give to someone when you visit them.

-I will surely prepare it along with a nice Easter pie and some colombine without mold to put in my picnic basket on Easter Monday for a nice outdoor excursion.
+I will definitely prepare it together with a nice Easter pie (torta pasqualina) and some colombine without a mold to put in my picnic basket for Easter Monday for a lovely outing in the open air.

-Let’s see together, step by step, how to make this recipe.
+Let’s see step by step how to make this recipe.

 - Difficulty: Very easy